metrorailings/OwlBlog/content/posts/2022-wild-card-learnings.md

 What a hilarious comedy of errors this Bills game against the Dolphins has become.
 Josh Allen's mistakes have been single-handedly responsible for Miami taking the lead in the third quarter.
 Skylar Thompson hasn't done much predictably.

+That being said, Miami has a very good foundation here with a defensive loaded with stars along its defensive front.
+To nail Josh Allen for seven sacks isn't easy for any defense, period.
+If the Dolphins can sew up some loose threads along that offense, expect a team that should be competitive in the foreseeable future.

 ***